 Claude Code does too much itself, and calls it done too soon.
 Flight Deck fixes that.

 Flight Deck is a package of skills and hooks for Claude Code.
-It fixes seven default weaknesses at once: no delegation, no sense of model tier or effort, no pushback on over-engineering, loose testing discipline, a short memory, and no cost discipline.
+It fixes nine default weaknesses at once: no delegation, no sense of model tier or effort, no pushback on over-engineering, loose testing discipline, a short memory, no cost discipline, and verbose unfocused reports.
 Install it once, and mission control becomes the default.

 Out of the box, Claude Code runs everything itself, treats every task the same, and forgets what it already knows.
 Flight Deck reroutes each of these to the crew station built for it.